1991–92 South Pacific cyclone season: Severe Tropical Cyclone Val

 Early on December 4, the FMS started to monitor a small tropical depression, that had developed along the Intertropical Convergence Zone just to the southeast of Tuvalu.
 During that day the system moved towards the northeast and steadily developed further with the FMS naming it Val early the next day, after it had become a category 1 tropical cyclone on the Australian tropical cyclone intensity scale.
 During that day the NWOC designated the system as Tropical Cyclone 06P and started to issue advisories, while Val started to move towards the south-southeast after the upper level north-westerly steering winds had increased.
 Over the next two days the system gradually intensified as it moved south-eastwards towards Western Samoa before the FMS reported late on December 7, that Val had peaked as a category 4 severe tropical cyclone with 10-minute sustained windspeeds of about 165 km/h (105 mph).
 The system subsequently made landfall later that day on the Western Samoan island of Savaii, before the NWOC reported that the cyclone had peaked with 1-minute sustained windspeeds of about 230 km/h (145 mph), which made it equivalent to a category 4 hurricane on the SSHS.
 After Val had passed over the island weakening upper-level winds and caused the system to slow down, before it started to move erratically and made a sharp clockwise loop which almost brought it over Savaii for a second time.

 The cyclone lasted for five days in American Samoa and was designated by the United States Government as a major disaster on December 13, 1991.
 Western Samoa suffered more damage than American Samoa.
 The cyclone devastated the islands with 150 mph winds and 50 ft waves.
 The overall damages caused by Cyclone Val in American Samoa have been variously assessed.
 One estimate put the damages at $50 million in American Samoa and $200 million in Western Samoa due to damage to electrical, water, and telephone connections and destruction of various government buildings, schools, and houses.

 Severe Tropical Cyclone Betsy

+Betsy developed on January 6 out of a tropical depression along the monsoon trough.
+Betsy reached storm intensity.
+The storm attained hurricane strength before the system hit central parts of Vanuatu.
+Betsy reached its peak intensity at around 166 km/h, with gusts to 240 km/h near its center.
+On January 11, the cyclone slowed down and curved south, moving out of the tropics on January 13.

+Betsy affected five countries.
+The northern and central regions of Vanuatu were hit the hardest from the cyclone.
+Five people were killed in Kiribati due to strong or gale force winds.